asok/helm-rails/README.md

 * no notion of `tests/` directory (to implemented)
 * depends on `git`, `grep` and `sed` binaries

+# Tricks

+### Defining a new resource

+For example if you store your `Delayed::Job` jobs under `app/jobs/` directory you can do something like this to create a new command `helm-rails-jobs`:

+    (helm-rails-def-resource 'jobs "app/jobs/" "^app/jobs/(.+)$")

+The first argument will be the suffix of the name of the command.
+Second argument is the relative path to the directory where the files are stored.
+And the third argument is the regular expression for to find the files (note: it is a bash regular expression).

 # Contribution

 Install [carton](https://github.com/rejeep/carton) if you haven't already, then: